Quantum-Dev-Group/.github/profile/README.md

-# Quantum Dev Group
+# Precision Coding

-Welcome to the Quantum Dev Group!
+Welcome to the Precision Coding Group!
 We are a team passionate about creating innovative projects and exploring the realms of coding.
 Here, we collaborate on various projects, experiment with new ideas, and contribute to the world of software development.

 ## Projects